The Grand Knockout Tournament 1987

 Teams and Charities Represented:

-Red Team (Save the Children Fund) v.
+Red (Save the Children Fund) v.

 Team Members: